-- Light and ergonomic hand tools are designed to prevent hand and wrist strain. - Ratchet pruners are helpful if you have limited grip strength. - All-purpose pick-up tools help you pick up small items in the garden.
-These can include pots and seedling punnets, as well as garden rubbish. - If reaching is difficult try a watering wand, long-handled fruit picker, and mid-length to long-handled gardening tools. - Alternative options for pruning include left-handed secateurs, Fiskars Plus pruners, and the Fiskars SoftGrip Pruner which is suitable for small hands.
+- Light and ergonomic hand tools are designed to prevent hand and wrist strain. - · Ratchet pruners are helpful if you have limited grip strength. - All-purpose pick-up tools help you pick up small items in the garden.
+These can include pots and seedling punnets, as well as garden rubbish. - If reaching is difficult try a watering wand, long-handled fruit picker, multi-purpose reacher/leaf grabber, and mid-to-long handled gardening tools. - Alternative options for pruning include left-handed secateurs, ratchet pruners, Fiskars Plus pruners, and the Fiskars SoftGrip Pruner which is suitable for small hands.